Beta-CoRM: A Bayesian Approach for $n$-gram Profiles Analysis: Proofs

-From the previous expressions it can be clearly appreciated that for a fixed feature, the variance is the same across families, that is $\Var(B_j(d\omega_i))=\Var(B_k(d\omega_i))$.
+From Proposition 2, it can be clearly appreciated that for a fixed feature, the variance is the same across families.
 This will be useful in order to obtain the correlation.
-But first, for the covariance between $B_j(d\omega_i)$ and $B_k(d\omega_i)$ we have from the first property in this proposition that
+But first, for the covariance between $B_j(d\omega_i)$ and $B_k(d\omega_i)$ we have from Proposition 2 that,

 and

 therefore,

 Hence, the correlation is given by